lasgedu/HTML-CSS-Contest/README.md

 - Contact section with a form for students to reserve slots for events they want to participate in.

+- Jobs Section with gives them an array of Job Opportunities to apply for

 Users should be able to:

 - View the optimal layout for the content depending on their device's screen size